What Does it Mean to Commit a Robbery?

 From the outset, prosecutors will need to prove that a taking or attempted taking of property occurred to secure a robbery conviction.
 However, this is not the only thing that a prosecutor must prove.

 Arizona Revised Statute § 13-1902 provides the core definition of a robbery.
 It states that a robbery is a theft that is accomplished through the use or threat of force.
 In other words, the alleged assailant may threaten a supposed victim with physical harm with the intent of taking their property.
 This basic definition is a class 4 felony.

 Even so, there may be aggravating factors that make an allegation of robbery even more serious.
 AZ Rev. Stat. § 13-1903 describes aggravated robbery as being a robbery committed with the aid of one or more accomplices.
 This makes the allegation a class 3 felony.
 In addition, AZ Rev. Stat. § 13-1904 provides enhanced penalties if a person commits a robbery while using a deadly weapon.
 Under this law, the charge is a class 2 felony.
-A Chandler attorney could provide more information about the exact robbery charges that a person is facing and the potential penalties for a conviction.
+A Gilbert attorney could provide more information about the exact robbery charges that a person is facing and the potential penalties for a conviction.

 Providing Potent Defenses Against Allegations of Robbery

 Every robbery charge is a serious matter that requires a person’s complete attention.
 From the moment that an arrest occurs, it is vital to understand one’s rights as well as work to create reasonable doubt in the prosecution’s case.

 One way to accomplish this is to argue that a defendant was not the alleged assailant.
 The recollections of alleged victims can be hazy, and the results of line-ups are challengeable in court.
 A Gilbert lawyer could work to protect defendants while in police custody and to evaluate the legality of police work that led to a robbery arrest or acquisition of evidence.